BE A MODEL!

 - Do not wear contact lenses during or immediately following your eyeliner procedure.
 Remember to bring your glasses.
 You may resume wearing your contact lenses as soon as your eyes return to their pre-tattooed condition.
 Generally after 24 hours if you follow aftercare properly.

-- Immediately following your procedure there is a crucial 10 DAY INK SETTLING PERIOD: This means NO HEAVY SWEATING, no water, cleansers, creams, makeup or any other products on treated area for 10 days.
+- Immediately following your procedure there is a crucial 10 DAY INK SETTLING PERIOD: This means NO HEAVY SWEATING, no water, cleansers, creams, makeup or any other products on the treated area for 10 days.
 Avoid sleeping on your face for the first 10 days.

 - 3-4 hours after your procedure, clean the treated area with the sterile water vial and cotton gauze that we provide you.
 Squeeze out the excess water from cotton ball, pad or gauze so that they are not saturated before wiping off any ointment or lymph fluids.